google-research/google-research/es_maml/README.md

 In order to run the algorithm, you must launch both the binaries `es_maml_client` (which produces the central 'aggregator') and multiple launches of `es_maml_server` (which produces the 'workers').

 This depends on your particular distributed communication infrastructure, but we by default use GRPC.
-In order to use the default GRPC method of client-server communication, you must first create the proper `pb2.py` and `pb2_grpc.py` libraries from the `.proto`s for both `zero_order` and `first_order`.
+In order to use the default GRPC method of client-server communication, you must first create the proper `pb2.py` and `pb2_grpc.py` libraries from the `.proto`'s for both `zero_order` and `first_order`.
 This can be done via the commands (see [discussion](https://github.com/google-research/google-research/issues/499)):

 ```
 $ pip install protobuf